cr3eperall/zmk-feature-hall-effect/README.md

 - **Dynamic keystroke**
 - **Mouse input**
 - **Gamepad input**

 ## Drivers
-  - `he,kscan-he-direct-pulsed`: Each HE sensor is wired directly to an adc channel, supports the use of an enable pin to power the sensor only when it needs to be read. <br/>
+  - `he,kscan-direct-pulsed`: Each HE sensor is wired directly to an adc channel, supports the use of an enable pin to power the sensor only when it needs to be read. <br/>
-    Generates input events with type `INPUT_EV_HE` but can also generate kscan events with `he,kscan-he-direct-pulsed-forwarder`(this allows the input processors to use the normal keymap)
+    Generates input events with type `INPUT_EV_HE` but can also generate kscan events with `he,kscan-forwarder`(this allows the input processors to use the normal keymap)
 > This was designed to work with my custom HE keyboard, if you need another driver(e.g. using analog multiplexers), you can open an issue (note that i have no way to test other drivers at the moment)

   - `zmk,battery-nrf-vddh-channel`: Has the same functionality as `zmk,battery-nrf-vddh` but you can select which adc channel gets used